Vaccinated people make up 74% of COVID-19 cases linked to big events in Massachusetts town

-Three-quarters of patients who tested positive for COVID-19 after numerous large public events in a Massachusetts town were fully vaccinated, according to a federal study published Friday.
+Three-quarters of patients who tested positive for COVID-19 after numerous large public events in a Cape Cod town were fully vaccinated, according to a federal study published Friday.

 Among the 469 COVID-19 cases identified, 346, or 74%, occurred in fully vaccinated people, the Centers for Disease Control and Prevention report found.
 Most of the vaccinated patients, 79%, experienced symptomatic breakthrough infections.
 Testing from 133 patients revealed that the delta variant was responsible for 90% of the cases.